damslab/datasets/stars/README.md

 wget https://data.sdss.org/sas/dr17/eboss/sweeps/dr13_final/301/calibObj-003918-3-sky.fits.gz
 ```

-See <https://data.sdss.org/datamodel/files/PHOTO_SWEEP/RERUN/calibObj.html> for a detailed description of content.
+See <https://data.sdss.org/datamodel/files/PHOTO_SWEEP/RERUN/calibObj.html> for a detailed description of the content.

-Note that the data model is different for each of the files, in specific you need to extract the RA and Dec of each star and these fields are at different indexes for each file type.
+Note that the data model is different for each of the files, in specific you need to extract the RA and Dec of each object and these fields are at different indexes for each file type.

+For a prediction task we suggest using gal and star only.

 ## Bulk download commands

+To download multiple images we suggest filling up a spec file that downloads each band and file specified.

 ``` bash
 # Stars and Galaxies